Command Center, Washington DC

 Ryan couldn't say anything, just sat there looking at Mr. Johnson with a look of astonishment on his face.

-"I understand if you don't believe about me being your father, let alone believe that a President would come here to talk to you…so let me take you out to lunch, so I can explain everything to you.
+"I understand if you don't believe me saying that I'm your father, let alone believe that a President would come here to talk to you…so let me take you out to lunch, so I can explain everything to you.
 However, I understand that you're still grieving for your mother and you still need time to cope with your loss.
-I wanted to come here just to let you know that your mother's death isn't the end to everything…and that you don't need to end up where she is now… So, do you need more time, Ryan?"
+I wanted to come here just to let you know that your mother's death isn't the end of everything…and that you don't need to end up where she is now… So, do you need more time, Ryan?"

 A moment passed before Ryan nodded and said, "Yes…I need more time to wrap my head around all of this…but just for today.
 We can talk tomorrow at noon if that's okay."